Maximize your career potential with a highly-customizable, online Master of Business Administration (MBA) program.

-Global Leadership: Become a competitive candidate in the global marketplace with in‐depth study of a range of timely topics, including global diversity, international finance, International Human Resources, accounting for multinational organizations, and more.
+Global Leadership: Become a competitive candidate in the global marketplace with in‐depth study of a range of timely topics, including global diversity, international finance, international human resources, accounting for multinational organizations, and more.

 Hospitality Management: Learn the use and development of natural and cultural resources in tourism projects, the methods employed to reinvent a destination, and the opportunities to engage a destination’s local population.